ikanher/numpy-MNIST/documentation/testing.md

 Never during the building of the model or training the model the test set is used.

 After the network is ready it is evaluated against the test set data.
-This provides the accuracy of the neural network model.
+This give the final accuracy of the neural network model.

-The final accuracies are printed out when running _predict.py_ script as follow.
+The final accuracies are printed out when running [predict.py](../mnist/predict.py) script as follows.

 ```
 $ ./predict.py